quantalogic/qllm/README.md

-# 🚀 QLLM: Simplifying Language Model Interactions
+# QLLM: Simplifying Language Model Interactions

+## Chapter 1: Introduction

+### 1.1 Welcome to QLLM
 Welcome to QLLM, your ultimate command-line tool for interacting with Large Language Models (LLMs).
 Imagine having a powerful AI assistant at your fingertips, ready to help you tackle complex tasks, generate creative content, and analyze data—all from your terminal.
 This README will guide you through everything you need to know to harness the full potential of QLLM and become a master of AI-powered productivity.

+## Chapter 2: Benefits of QLLM

-## 🌟 Why QLLM and QLLM-LIB?
+### 2.1 Why QLLM and QLLM-LIB?

-### Key Benefits:
+#### Key Benefits:
 1. **Unified Access**: QLLM brings together multiple LLM providers under one roof.
 No more context-switching between different tools and APIs.
 2. **Command-Line Power**: As a developer, you live in the terminal.
 QLLM integrates seamlessly into your existing workflow.
 3. **Flexibility and Customization**: Tailor AI interactions to your specific needs with extensive configuration options and support for custom templates.
 4. **Time-Saving Features**: From quick queries to ongoing conversations, QLLM helps you get answers fast.
 5. **Cross-Platform Compatibility**: Works consistently across Windows, macOS, and Linux.

-### Anecdote: A Productivity Boost
+### 2.2 Anecdote: A Productivity Boost
 Imagine you're a data analyst working on a tight deadline.
 You need to quickly analyze a large dataset and generate a report for your team.
 Instead of manually sifting through the data and writing the report, you turn to QLLM.
 With a few simple commands, you're able to:

-1. **Summarize the key insights** from the dataset
+1. **Summarize the key insights** from the dataset.
-2. **Generate visualizations** to highlight important trends
+2. **Generate visualizations** to highlight important trends.
-3. **Draft a concise, well-written report**
+3. **Draft a concise, well-written report**.

 All of this without leaving your terminal.
 The time you save allows you to focus on higher-level analysis and deliver the report ahead of schedule.
 Your manager is impressed, and you've just demonstrated the power of QLLM to streamline your workflow.

-## 📦 Packages
+## Chapter 3: Packages

-### qllm-lib
+### 3.1 qllm-lib
 A versatile TypeScript library for seamless LLM integration.
 It simplifies working with different AI models and provides features like templating, streaming, and conversation management.

 #### Practical Example